Adrenal Body Type and Adrenal Hormones

-Having pain and inflammation and losing weight don’t mix, in fact, it one of the top reasons for people not losing weight.
-Stress hormone triggered by the pain can also block fat-burning hormones.
+Having pain and inflammation and losing weight don’t mix; in fact, it is one of the top reasons for people not losing weight.
+Stress hormone triggered by pain can also block fat-burning hormones.

 Knee pain is probably due to cortisol creating the loss of strength of the connecting muscles – thigh.